 Where to Buy Holiday Decor

-Truthfully, I may have gone another holiday season with the same decor if it not were for the Hearth and Hand line Target launched this season.
+Truthfully, I may have gone another holiday season with the same decor if it not were for the Hearth & Hand line with Magnolia Target launched this season.
 It is fabulous!
 Yet even if their line didn’t launch, Target really does a nice job of bringing out some fun and affordable decor for the holidays.
 Pottery Barn is also a great resource.
 I love their collection of plaid pillows they offer each year!
 Crate and Barrel usually launches a Scandinavian theme as part of their holiday decor.
 For an Aspen ski lodge feel, they have a great selection of birch wood accessories.
 Finally, for fresh greens, Trader Joe’s has the best prices around!

 Tips on Decorating for the Holidays